freedomofpress/securedrop-docs/docs/admin/workstation_reference/reviewing_logs.rst

 For this reason, the ``sd-log`` VM is networkless, and you cannot copy files from ``sd-log`` to other VMs by default.

-If you want to selectively enable copying logs to a single VM, you can use tags, similar to the method used for :doc:`managing clipboard access <managing_clipboard>`.
+If you want to selectively enable copying logs to a single VM, you can use tags, similar to the method used for :doc:`managing clipboard access </admin/workstation_reference/managing_clipboard>`.
 You can add and remove the permission just before each copying operation; the change will take effect immediately.

 .. important::